-General Description: This position is responsible for the planning, coordination, and overall leadership in the development of strategies for United Way of Broward County’s (UWBC) Broward Suicide Prevention Coalition.
-This position promotes systemic engagement through working with various members of Broward County System of Care promoting suicide prevention, intervention and post-vention services.
+General Description: This position is responsible for the planning, coordination, implementation, and focus in the development of strategies and tactics for an integrated approach to United Way of Broward County (UWBC) community based activities in the Broward Suicide Prevention Coalition.
+This position promotes systemic engagement through working with various members of Broward County System of Care.
 (This position is Grant funded – subject to renewal)

 Primary Job Responsibilities & Duties:

-- Has the primary duty of managing the day to day operations of the Broward Suicide Prevention Coalition.
+- Has the primary duty of managing the day to day operations of the Broward Suicide Prevention Coalition (BSPC).

-- Responsible for the development, operation and evaluation of all Behavioral Health initiatives related to the Suicide Prevention Advisory Council, and its key committees.
+- Responsible for the development, operation and evaluation of all Behavioral Health initiatives related to the Advisory Council, the Zero Suicide initiative and key committees.

 Other Job Duties:

-- Represent the Coalition at various behavioral health meetings taking place in Broward County and responsible for creating linkage and cohesion between multiple community efforts addressing trauma and suicide prevention.
+- Enhance linkage and cohesion between multiple community efforts addressing trauma and suicide prevention.

 - Responsible for annual end of year report of the Broward Suicide Prevention Coalition.

 - Researches, analyzes, and synthesizes data pertinent to the BSPC (i.e. annual suicide death data, Baker act data, etc.).